adarshsuresh07/VRlab-web/README.md

  - ***Web application*** : To start and trackdown an experiment for teacher and student.
  - ***VR application*** : To do an experiment virtually.

-There are two types lab sessions as of now:
+There are two types of lab sessions as of now:
  - ***Simple Pendulum*** : To study variation of time period of a simple pendulum of a given length by taking bobs of same size but different masses and interpret the result
  - ***Hooke's Law*** : To prove Hooke’s law i.e. the extension of the force is directly proportional to the force applied.
  - There will be a ***key*** which will be denoting each lab sessions.